 While you might only be concerned with how your tree could potentially impact your property, you might not realise that it can also affect other people.
 If your trees are edging ever closer to overhead power lines, you might be required to call arborists to undertake remedial work under the Electricity (Hazards from Trees) Regulations 2003.

-If you have a notable or protected tree, you may not be able to cut it down or remove it without resource consent.
+If you have a protected tree, you may be required to obtain resource consent before removing or cutting it down.

 Before You Chop – Know Their Benefits